jskycak3/jpskycak.github.io/_pages/music.md

 ## [Score17](#score17)

-<i>2016-17.</i> Made in Linux Multimedia Studio using single-note samples from the Philharmonic Orchestra (with the exception of a fireplace crackling loop in <i>Fairytale Blacksmith</i> and a vocal loop in <i>Loss</i>).
-In the next project, I wanted to include more familiar sounds, so I made instrumental versions of popular songs.
+<i>2016-17.
+Linux Multimedia Studio.</i> For this project, I wanted to make something totally from scratch and give it a story-like organization.
+For the most part, I used single-note samples from the Philharmonic Orchestra, with the exception of the fireplace crackling in <i>Fairytale Blacksmith</i> and the vocal loop in <i>Loss</i>.

 Exposition | <font color="green">Fairytale Blacksmith</font> | <audio controls src="https://jpskycak.github.io/files/jpskycak-fairytale_blacksmith.mp3">Your browser does not support the <code>audio</code> element.</audio>
 Rising Action | <font color="green">Thunderstorm (intro to Wanderlust)</font> | <audio controls src="https://jpskycak.github.io/files/jpskycak-thunderstorm_intro.mp3">Your browser does not support the <code>audio</code> element.</audio>